-“Lord Jesus, give us your powerful Holy Spirit to help us know how best to prepare for your coming to us this Christmas, as we enter the Jubilee Year and especially in the daily events of life, in the very many ways you come to us each day.
+“Lord Jesus, give us your powerful Holy Spirit to help us know how best to prepare for your coming to us this Christmas, especially in the daily events of life, in the very many ways you come to us each day.
 Amen”.

 Fr Jim Kirstein, SMA